Updated on January 5, 2023 by Sarina Tariq

-In this post I will be outlining a process which gives you simple block printing using ingredients you have at home.
+In this post, I will outline a process that gives you simple block printing using ingredients you have at home.

 Materials needed for hand block printing at home

-- A fabric medium if you want to dilute the fabric paint
+- A fabric medium if you want to dilute acrylic paint

 - Small bowl for the paint